aswinsubhash/SOLID-Principles-Using-Dart/README.md

       That's basically it.
 The **S** and the solid, which is the Single Responsibility Priciple.

       ### 2. Open/Closed Principle (OCP)

+      *Software entities...should be open for extension, but closed for modification.*

       Let's have a look at this piece of codes.